TheRedBlueCube3/minesweeper/README.md

 ### Clear all non-mine cells to win!

+## Controls

+Arrows to move.
+Z to reveal.
+X to flag.
+C to chord.
+R to restart.
+P to pause.
+Q to quit.

 ## Compilation

 By default, the Makefile compiles in debug mode, so to compile both, use `make both`.